Lesson 36 : On The Third, Fourth, Fifth, And Sixth Commandments Of The Church

-A. Children should go to Confession when they are old enough to commit sin, which is commonly about the age of seven years.
+Q. 399 Should children go to confession?
+A. Children should go to confession when they are old enough to commit sin, which is commonly about the age of seven years.

 A. He who neglects to receive Communion during the Easter time commits a mortal sin.

-A. A nuptial Mass is a Mass appointed by the Church to invoke a special blessing upon the married couple.
+A. The nuptial Mass is a Mass appointed by the Church to invoke a special blessing upon the married couple.
+It is a Mass especially for them and cannot be said for anyone else.
+At the most solemn parts of the Mass the priest turns to them and prays that God may bless their union.